angadhn/angadhn.github.io/_opinions/Post10.md

 capital and agency.
 Capital is a basis for enabling agency to create these energy abundance technologies just as much as good will/intentions.
-This capital can come from bureaucractic governments, which are slow, or private capital, which can be fast- both can be to a detriment {%sidenote "Bureaucracy" "Which is why we need to seriously experiment with new ways to organise action."%}.
+This capital can come from bureaucractic governments, which are slow, or private capital, which can be fast- both can be to a detriment{%sidenote "Bureaucracy" "Which is why we need to seriously experiment with new ways to organise action."%}.
 Thus, I don’t see anyway out of accumulation.
-In fact, I see it as essential to our energy abundant future- a future where [energy is too cheap to meter](https://worksinprogress.co/issue/making-energy-too-cheap-to-meter/).The questions that then follow are what are our technology options {%sidenote "Technology" "which I will explore in a future post."%} to achieve this abundance and then we can think about the politics of organised action.
+In fact, I see it as essential to our energy abundant future- a future where [energy is too cheap to meter](https://worksinprogress.co/issue/making-energy-too-cheap-to-meter/).The questions that then follow are what are our technology options{%sidenote "Technology" "which I will explore in a future post."%} to achieve this abundance and then we can think about the politics of organised action.